How to Make Ice Cream Without an Ice Cream Maker

 I get it.
 You don’t need another kitchen appliance that you don’t use that often.
 An ice cream machine is kind of silly, anyway, all it does is stir up your ice cream ingredients in a cold bowl.
 You can do that yourself and I’ll show you how!

 - Peach Ice Cream (pictured in this post)

 Don’t miss my round-up of the 25+ best vegan ice cream recipes!!!

 You can literally make any flavor of ice cream your heart desires at home.
 The sky is the limit when it comes to flavors.
 I especially love using fresh fruits to flavor homemade ice cream.

 For this tutorial, I’m showing how easy it is to make ice cream at home without an ice cream maker.
 You will need a blender or a food processor to make your ice cream mixture.
 Since I don’t use dairy in my recipes, I almost always use coconut milk as the creamy, dairy-free base of my homemade ice creams.

-Once you blend your dairy-free ice cream mixture, the next step is to pour the mixture into a freezer-safe bowl.
+Once you blend your ice cream mixture, the next step is to pour the mixture into a freezer-safe bowl.